Click on the Indicators below for More Information

 Values correspond to percent change in the total Employment of the Tourism Sector of Coastal Counties in US States that border a region

-Description of Time Series: Between 2015 and 2020 the average change in coastal county employment showed a decreasing trend.
+Description of Time Series: Between 2016 and 2021 the average change in coastal county employment showed no trend but was lower than historical norms.

 Indicator Source Information: